viniciusoliveirabittencourt/Pixel-Art/README.md

 ## 8 - Create a button to clean all pixels

 - This button must clean all the pixels when cliked

+## 9 - Make the pixel grid the size the user wants

+- The user can select the quantity of colums and lines at same time, if select 7, will have 7 colums and 7 lines, making 49 pixels

+- The minimun is 5 and maximum is 50